Troubleshooting & FAQ

 /reload - Check the game log — Search for

-[RemapIDs] Skipping remap: target 'oldmod:silver_ingot' not found in registry
+[RemapIDs] Remap target 'modid:item' not found in item registry yet (may be a modded ID

 - The target mod isn't installed